virtualcode/SED-for-Big-Data/README.md

 # SED - a __Stream Editor__

 ## Description:
-One of the first editors on unix.
+One of the first text editors developed for use on unix.

 Different versions behave differently.
 Many do not work as advertised